New “LEAF” initiative to support forest protection

-A proposal by Wild Europe involves the creation of an international network of local NGOs, individual conservationists, land owners and community members dedicated to protection of old growth/primary forests.
+A proposal by Wild Europe involves linking a network of NGOs, individual conservationists, land owners and community members dedicated to saving remaining natural forests in Europe.

-The LEAF network would utilize mapping of the primary forest undertaken by Francesco Sabatini and his team, the second stage of which was recently completed with funds raised through Wild Europe’s 2017 conference in Brussels, called to develop an Old Growth Forest Protection Strategy.
+The LEAF network would utilize mapping of the primary forest undertaken by Francesco Sabatini and his team, the second stage of which was recently completed with funds raised through the 2017 Brussels conference, called to develop an Old Growth Forest Protection Strategy.

 We are currently liaising on opportunities for production of a third stage in the mapping process.
 Of the 4% of forest cover estimated to involve old growth/primary, 3% still remains to be appropriately recorded, together with any relevant areas for restoration and connectivity.

 Preliminary estimates suggest that a minimum of twice as much again should also be strictly protected to ensure adequate consolidation of remaining elements, buffering protection, ecological functioning and connectivity – totalling at least some 15% of current forest cover.